Apennine Mountains: History

 Western Europe during the Middle Bronze Age: the Apennine culture is in blue.

 The Apennine culture is a technology complex in central and southern Italy from the Italian Middle Bronze Age (15th–14th centuries BC).
-In the mid-20th century the Apennine was divided into Proto-, Early, Middle and Late sub- phases, but now archaeologists prefer to consider as "Apennine" only the ornamental pottery style of the later phase of Middle Bronze Age (BM3).
+In the mid-20th century the Apennine was divided into Proto-, Early, Middle and Late sub-phases, but now archaeologists prefer to consider as "Apennine" only the ornamental pottery style of the later phase of the Middle Bronze Age (BM3).

 This phase is preceded by the Grotta Nuova facies (central Italy) and by the Protoapennine B facies (southern Italy) and succeeded by the Subapennine facies of 13th-century ("Bronzo Recente").
 Apennine pottery is a burnished ware incised with spirals, meanders and geometrical zones, filled with dots or transverse dashes.
 It has been found on Ischia island in association with LHII and LHIII pottery and on Lipari in association with LHIIIA pottery, which associations date it to the Late Bronze Age as it is defined in Greece and the Aegean.

 The people of the Apennine culture were alpine cattle herdsmen grazing their animals over the meadows and groves of mountainous central Italy.
 They lived in small hamlets located in defensible places.
 On the move between summer pastures they built temporary camps or lived in caves and rock shelters.
 Their range was not necessarily confined to the hills; their pottery has been found on the Capitoline Hill in Rome as well as on the islands mentioned above.